 2.3 Tapas – heat, perseverance and the right effort for what you do, it is the burning desire to do your best, but without ‘himsa’ to yourself or others in body and mind.

 2.4 Svadhyaya – encourage to investigate and study, e.g. self-study and self-enquiry.
-A question here could be is your self-investigation useful to others?
+A question here could be: is your self-investigation useful to others?
 Does it help others?
 Does it help you to be more content and feel relaxed about how life flows?

-2.5 Isvarapranidhana – surrender and dedicate your efforts to a greater cause, if you are religious you may call it devotion to a god if you are not religious you could approach it as an approach to universal consciousness or universal love.
+2.5 Isvarapranidhana – surrender and dedicate your efforts to a greater cause; if you are religious, you may call it devotion to a god if you are not religious.
+You could approach it as an approach to universal consciousness or universal love.
 On a subtler level, it is the inner devotion, love and expression to yourself and then to others.
 It is the realisation that there is a connection with everything.

-Those ethical values are interrelated, so, for example, compassion underlies all your actions and sometimes telling the truth must be seen in the light of not doing harm etc. The fundamental idea is that most of our suffering is caused by a feeling of separateness (ever since we left our mum’s womb).
+Those ethical values are interrelated, so, for example, compassion underlies all your actions and sometimes telling the truth must be seen in the light of not harming etc. The fundamental idea is that most of our suffering is caused by a feeling of separateness (ever since we left our mum’s womb).

 When we feel compassion and concern about every being including plants and other living entities and feel a deep connection, there is no possible way that we would cause harm, be greedy or steal from somebody, as essentially, it means stealing, harming and taking from yourself.

 What is Asana practice and how it is defined in the ancient texts?